ropensci-archive/PackageDevelopment/pkgs.md

 -   `create()` from <pkg>devtools</pkg> is similar to `package.skeleton` except it allows to specify `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
 -   <a href="https://github.com/metacran/mason">mason</a> provides a fun, interactive tool for creating a package based on a variety of inputs.
 -   `Rcpp.package.skeleton()` from <pkg>Rcpp</pkg> adds to `package.skeleton` the C++ via `Rcpp` handling, by modifying eg. `DESCRIPTION` and `NAMESPACE` accordingly, creating examples if needed and allowing the user to specify (with a character vector of paths) which C++ files to include in `src` directory .
 Finally the user can decide main `DESCRIPTION` entries.
--   <pkg>mvbutils</pkg> provides a variety of useful functions for development which include tools for managing and analyzing the development environment, auto-generating certain function types, and visualizing a function dependency graph.
+-   <pkg>mvbutils</pkg> provides a variety of useful functions for development which include tools for managing and analyzing the development environment, auto-generating certain function types, and visualizing a function dependency graph. [pagerank](https://github.com/andrie/pagerank) (not on CRAN) can calculate a package's PageRank from its dependency graph.

 **Programming Paradigms**